 Training, qualifications & experience

-- Currently completing Masters Degree (MSc) in CBT at Buck New University
+- Level 7 Currently completing Masters Degree in Science (MSc) in Cognitive Behavioural Therapy at Buckinghamshire New University

 - BACP Certificate of Proficiency Exam taken in London

-- Registered Member: British Association for Counsellors & Psychotherapists (BACP)
+- Registered Accredited Member: British Association for Counsellors & Psychotherapists (BACP)

 - Honours Degree from The University of Wales